Executive Summary: ISG Provider Lens™ Multi Public Cloud Services - Switzerland 2023

 Providers must demonstrate the long-term benefits to convince customers of this transition.

 Prioritizing a shift to cloud-native architectures by restructuring or refactoring workloads is favored by both enterprises and vendors.
-They understand the limitations of a hasty lift and shift approach, recognizing the
+They understand the limitations of a hasty lift and shift approach, recognizing the long-term benefits of using microservices architectures and other native cloud technologies.

 The Leaders are Accenture, Capgemini, Eviden, IBM and Swisscom.